bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 57°
+- 58°
-- overcast clouds
+- scattered clouds
 - 78% humidity
-- 13 mph wind
+- 7 mph wind

 No precipitation in the past 24 hours